Torches

 Silver Smith Torch

-Here’s a video I did for our jewelry studio at Chimera Arts.
-Information on starting and shutting down your acetylene tanks.
+Here’s a video I did for our jewelry studio at Chimera Arts—information on starting and shutting down your acetylene tanks.

-My other video on Acetylene torch setup.
+My other video is on the Acetylene torch setup.

 Acetylene/Oxygen